Featured speaker at:

 About

 Carrie Moore, DBA is the Executive Recruiter for Dartmouth Health, the large, integrated health system connected to Dartmouth College in New Hampshire.
-Prior to this role, she worked as a physician recruiter for Dartmouth Health, Geisinger Health System, and Tower Health.
+Prior to this role, she worked for other academic health systems including Geisinger and Tower Health.

 Who Do You Say That You Are?
 The Intersection Between Identity and Job Satisfaction